turbach/spudtr/docs/source/index.rst

 spudtr
 ======

-Utility functions and data transforms for epoch dataframes
+Some pandas utilities and data transforms

 .. toctree::
    :maxdepth: 2